MicrosoftDocs/customer-insights/ci-docs/journeys/admin-users-licenses-roles.md

 - Marketing Service user extensible role
 - Marketing service user real-time role

-The system uses this account when performing important internal tasks, and Customer Insights - Journeys will stop working correctly if you remove the user or any of these required roles.
+The system uses this account when performing important internal tasks.
+Customer Insights - Journeys stops working correctly if you remove the user or any of these required roles.
 Be sure not to remove or modify this user.

 ### Customer Insights - Journeys service users

 After deploying Customer Insights - Journeys features, several service users are created.
-Deleting these users will break your deployment.
+Deleting these users breaks your deployment.

 | Customer Insights - Journeys service user | Microsoft Entra ID | Customer Insights - Journeys area |
 | ---- | ---- | ------- |